prasannax1/starships/README.md

 ### Structure

-This ship follows a standard federation structure - saucer section, secondary hull, and warp nacelles on pylons.

-The saucer section consists of 3 decks.

- * Deck 1 - bridge.
- * Deck 2 - crew quarters
- * Deck 3 - modular labs, mess hall, sickbay and cargo bays.
- * Deck 4 - main engineering, shuttle bay
- * Deck 5 - main engineering, shuttle bay

-The aft-most part of deck 2 & 3 contains the upper half of the warp core.
-Both of the engineering decks contain the lower half of the warp core in the foremost part, with the aft part of both decks joined to form the shuttlebay containing two shuttlepods.

-Unlike the *Magpie* and *Vulture* classes which can be mass produced cheaply, the *White Owl* is much more expensive to manufacture.
-That's why the *Aviary* contains at most two of these.
+Up until the penultimate iteration of the design, the *White Owl* was designed similar to the *Magpie*, with a single hull and embedded warp engine and nacelles, only being as long as a *Vulture* class.
+Heating problems forced the engineers to move the engine into a secondary hull, which give the *White Owl* a classic "starship" look.

+Unlike all the other craft of the ICP, the *White Owl* contains a true bridge, which occupies the entirety of Deck 1 in the primary hull.

+Deck 2 contains various labs, dormitories, sickbay and messhall.
+The front of the primary hull contains the primary deflector, and an observation lounge behind it.

+The secondary hull contains the warp core spanning all three decks.
+The rear of the secondary hull contains a shuttlebay which holds two small shuttles.

+Rather unconventionally, the shuttle bay of the *White Owl* opens topside rather than aftside.
+This does not represent any significant operational challenges.

+### Deployment

+The *Aviary* carries 4 *White Owl* vessels in the lower hangars of sections 3, 5, 11 and 13.
+These are deployed for special missions spanning multiple locations or long durations.

 ## Dove Class